MunibaFaiza/VS-Analysis/README.md

 * calculate the number of polar hydrogen bonds between the protein and the docked compounds including all poses,
 * calculate the distances of these hydrogen bonds, and
 * list the names of amino acid residues that are present near the ligand within a specified distance (default distance is 3.2 Angstroms).
+* identify whether a ligand is binding within a binding pocket or around a reference ligand in the protein or somewhere else.

+<i>vs_analysis.py</i> script provides top poses amongst the screened compounds with the lowest binding affinity.
+It parses all log files present in a directory and then fetches the desired (user input) number of compounds with the binding affinity of the top pose given in the log file.
+This script also allows users to get binding affinities of compounds based on a user-inputted cutoff value.
+The user can provide a threshold for binding affinities above which all affinities present in the files will be provided in an output file.
+The output file consists of a filename and corresponding binding affinity sorted in ascending order.
+You can run it on Linux as well as on Windows using the command given below.
+Don't forget to provide the full path to this file, if it is saved in another directory.

 <i>vs_analysis_compounds.py</i> script allows users to search for specific binding affinities corresponding to compound names.
 Users must provide a compound name as an argument given that the same compound name is present in the log filenames.

 <i>vs_interaction_analysis.py</i> script helps in the post-virtual screening analysis, including calculating the number of polar hydrogen bonds and their distances.
 It also lists the amino acid residues within the ligand affinity based on a specified distance (default is 3.2 Angstroms).

+<i>DockingAnalyzer.py</i> script allows you to to process a large number of docking output files, calculating the center of mass (COM) for each ligand pose and comparing it to the COM of a reference ligand to determine proximity.
+Ligands that are near the reference ligand's COM are flagged.

 ### Usage: